Alcatraz and Angel Islands in San Francisco Bay: The Secure Prison and the Island of Immigrant Hope

 Angel Island’s story is more complex and joyful than that of Alcatraz.
 Ferries from San Francisco and from Tiburon can take you to the island.
 Once there, you can explore on foot, on a tram ride along the level road, or on a bicycle (your own or rented).

 The history of Angel Island falls into several episodes.
-It starts with its Indian occupation.
-Then, the Spanish discovered and named the island.
-Later, Alcatraz served as a military outpost.
-Its final role, before becoming a national park, was as an immigrant way-stop and quarantine center.
+It starts with its Indian habitation.
+Then, the Spanish discovered the island.
+Later, Angel Island served as a military outpost.
+Its final role, before becoming a state park, was as an immigrant way-stop and quarantine center.

 Miwok Indians used the island as a hunting and fishing outpost for thousands of years.
 The native people paddled there in tule reed canoes from Marin County.
 They camped at Ayala Cove.
 The Indians hunted deer and seals.
 They fished the prolific runs of salmon through Raccoon Strait.
 They also hunted ducks and gathered acorns and other seed crops on the island.